cfahlgren1/llmdump/docs/observers.md

 ```

+### Docling

-4) [Docling](https://github.com/docling/docling) parses documents and exports them to the desired format with ease and speed.
+[Docling](https://github.com/docling/docling) parses documents and exports them to the desired format with ease and speed.

 This observer allows you to wrap this and push popular document formats (PDF, DOCX, PPTX, XLSX, Images, HTML, AsciiDoc & Markdown) to the different stores.